microsoft/teams-ai/getting-started/CONCEPTS/USER-AUTH.md

 }
 ```

 The `app.getTokenOrStartSignIn` method will attempt to get the access token if the user is already signed in.
 Otherwise, the sign in flow will be triggered.
-The string `'graph'` references the connection name set by the user in the `settings` object of the authentication options.
+The string `'graph'` below references the connection name set by the user in the `settings` object of the authentication options.

 If multiple settings are configured then the user can be authenticated into multiple services through the manual triggering of the sign in flow.